 Former water manager Kevin Dobson says:

-“You need a night permit to fish after dark, which can be a productive bite time.
-It’s a surreal place to be at night and a couple of experiences have made me wonder if the place is haunted.
+“Fishing after dark can be a productive bite time.
+It’s a surreal place to be at night and a couple of experiences have made me wonder if the place is haunted."

 "These have included footsteps behind the bivvy late at night and a disappearing man on the bridge over to the island."